 The student-athlete and/or parent/guardian have the right to appeal penalties under the Athletic Code of Conduct to the Director of Athletics.
 Appeals must be made in writing within three school days of assignment of a penalty for an Athletic Code of Conduct Violation.
-A response to the appeal will be provided within three school days after receipt of the letter by the Director of Athletics and Building Principal.
-Superintendent.
+A response to the appeal will be provided within three school days after receipt of the letter by the Superintendent.